 Several animal studies have suggested that intermittent fasting may reduce the risk of cancer (5).
 Such an effect may be the aftermath of weight loss, reduced inflammation, and insulin levels, which are caused by this eating pattern.

 A 2019 review of people with cancer found that fasting reduced some of the side effects of chemotherapy and increased its effectiveness.
 The review suggested that fasting may deprive cancer cells of nutrients, which makes them more susceptible to the toxins in chemotherapy (6).

 One of the main benefits of 18:6 intermittent fasting is weight loss.
 There are many cases of weight loss success with intermittent fasting 18:6, in addition to those where people aren’t satisfied with the 18:6 intermittent fasting results.
 The result is dependent on how well you adjust to this eating pattern and your choice of food.

 There are several ways in which intermittent fasting can help you lose weight, including (9):

 Lower insulin levels

-This eating approach reduces the levels of insulin, which makes it easier for the body to use stored fat.
+This eating approach has the potential to reduce the levels of insulin, making it easier for the body to use stored fat.

 Reduced energy intake